TimFinnigan/youtube-topic-filter/README.md

 ### Quote Extraction
 Hover over any YouTube video thumbnail and click "Extract Quotes" to find all mentions of specific words or phrases in the video.
 Enter your search term when prompted, and the extension will:
 - Extract all segments of the video that mention your search term
+  - For single words: matches whole words only (e.g., "cat" won't match "category")
+  - For phrases: matches the exact phrase
 - Show the timestamp for each mention
 - Provide context around each mention
 - Allow you to click on timestamps to jump directly to that point in the video